ivanruby/mpesa-mz-nodejs-lib/README.md

 transaction = new Transaction(config);
 ```

-Will throw: `Error: Missing or invalid Configuration parameter: API Host`
+Will throw a `Missing or invalid Configuration parameter: API Host` error

+And

 ```js
 Transaction = require('mpesa-mz-nodejs-lib')